oezeakachi/open_scap_aws/README.md

-## Openscap testing env in AWS for AMI's built via Redhat Image Builder
+## Openscap testing env for Red Hat Image Builder images

-This project will create a testing environment that runs vunerability scans on an EC2 instance whose AMI was created by Red Hat's Image Building tool
+This project will create a testing environment in AWS that runs vunerability scans on an EC2 instance whose AMI was created by Red Hat's Image Building tool

 ## High level diagram